 Keohane builds on the knowledge that emissions were decoupled from economic growth years ago.
 Now scholars point to the fact that reductions in global warming will save trillions of dollars by the end of the century, while dismantling inequity in our global community.
 Still in the near term — and in the absence of a carbon tax in the U.S. — there’s more onus on individuals and organizations to be accountable for environmental impact.

 That’s where Salesforce’s recent environmental efforts can help.
 Here, we’ll share more about Net Zero Cloud, which helps organizations monitor, analyze, and ultimately reduce their carbon footprint, and the One Trillion Trees initiative, which aims to conserve, restore, and plant one trillion trees globally by 2030.

 How corporations can get visibility into emissions data

-First, Climate Week 2020 coincides with the one-year anniversary of Sustainability Cloud, which started as an internal tool to help us track and control our own emissions.
+First, Climate Week 2020 coincides with the one-year anniversary of Net Zero Cloud, which started as an internal tool to help us track and control our own emissions.
 We now sell it broadly so any organization can understand its impact and take action.
 The tool enables a deeper look at everything from business travel to raw materials transport and electricity consumption — all of which are crunched into emissions data and reported in a pre-built dashboard on the Salesforce Platform.
 This makes it easier for companies to streamline the process of tracking and measuring carbon emissions output derived from energy usage and employee travel.